-Optimized encapsulation of CsPbBr3 nanocrystals in metal-organic framework by improved synthesis
+Optimized encapsulation of CsPbBr3 nanocrystals in metal–organic frameworks by improved synthesis†

 Abstract

-Instabilities of all inorganic perovskite nanocrystals (PeNCs) strictly limit their practical applications.
-Encapsulating PeNCs into metal-organic framework (MOF) has been recognized as an effective approach to improving the lifetime of PeNCs.
-However, the effects of various encapsulation methods on the performance and stabilities of PeNCs@MOF composites remain ambiguous.
-Herein, all inorganic CsPbBr3 NCs were encapsulated into a screened MOF, i.e., MIL-53 (Al), via one-step and two-step synthesis methods.
-Distinct morphologies and NC distribution in MOFs were probed, which might be ascribed to different chemical environments and interactions between CsPbBr3 NCs and MOFs in the two methods.
-As a result, the two-step CsPbBr3@MOF composites demonstrated increased charge carrier lifetime, suppressed non-radiative recombination loss, enhanced photoluminescence quantum yield, as well as increased hydrophobicity compared to pristine CsPbBr3 NCs and one-step samples.
-Moreover, the CsPbBr3@MOF-based white light emitting diode retained over 90% performance after 12-hour operation in ambient.
+Instabilities of all-inorganic perovskite nanocrystals (PeNCs) strictly limit their practical applications.
+Encapsulating PeNCs into metal–organic frameworks (MOFs) has been recognized as an effective approach to improving the lifetime of PeNCs.
+However, the effects of various encapsulation methods on the performance and stability of PeNCs@MOF composites remain ambiguous.
+Herein, all-inorganic CsPbBr3 NCs were encapsulated into a screened MOF, i.e., MIL-53 (Al), via one-step and two-step synthesis methods.
+Distinct morphologies and NC distribution in MOFs were investigated, which might be ascribed to different chemical environments and interactions between CsPbBr3 NCs and MOFs in the two methods.
+As a result, the two-step CsPbBr3@MOF composites demonstrated increased charge carrier lifetimes, suppressed non-radiative recombination loss, enhanced photoluminescence quantum yields, as well as increased hydrophobicity compared to pristine CsPbBr3 NCs and one-step samples.
+Moreover, the CsPbBr3@MOF-based white light emitting diode retained over 90% performance after a 12-hour operation under ambient conditions.